clalanliu/CompareView/README.md

 * Del: Delete the image.
 * R/r: Reload all images.
 * Box out the rectangle and press z/Z: Enlarge the wanted region.
-* Number key: Zoom in the image with the same region of the other image.
+* Number key: Zoom in the other image with the same region of the image specified by the number.
 * Double click: Zoom out to the origin one.